 According to Carl Rogers, who coined the term “encounter group”, the group adds a dimension of humanity to interpersonal relationships, and is of great value in a society that encourages the suppression of emotions (ibid.).
 Yalom describes the change that takes place in group therapy as a complex interplay of interpersonal experiences that he defines as therapeutic factors.
 He presents eleven primary factors of the group therapeutic experience, including universalism, altruism, and catharsis (Yalom, 1995).
 The group also serves as a space where participants experience diverse emotions such as hate, love, jealousy, anticipation, pain, anger, attraction, and rejection.
 Within the group space, an encounter takes place between people’s inner reality and outer reality.
-This potential space (in Winnicott’s terminology) contains the past, through the elevation and reconstruction of previous experiences, while simultaneously helping participants prepare for the future by creating opportunities, within the group relationships, for learning and development, (Eyni Lehman, 2015).
+This potential space (in Winnicott’s terminology) contains the past, through the elevation and reconstruction of previous experiences, while simultaneously helping participants prepare for the future by creating opportunities, within the group relationships, for learning and development, (Eyni-Lehman, 2015).

-Psychodrama group therapy enables, among other things, the reconstruction of roles that people accept or take on in their lives, reverberations of these roles, and their validity.
+Psychodrama group therapy enables, among other things, the reconstruction of roles that people accept or take on in their lives, the echoing and validation of these roles,.
 Participants do not discuss their life in a detached way, but re-create their roles, in an integrative way, through role-playing (Holmes & Karp, 1991).
 Kellerman emphasizes the integrative dimension of experiential learning which is embodied in the psychodramatic action, as compared to that of talk-based analysis (Kellerman, 1992).

 In fact, the approach of psychodrama is fundamentally designed to enable connection, integration, and human encounter.
 J. L. Moreno, the founder of psychodrama, believed that psychological problems are based on interpersonal interactions, and that the social world plays a significant and crucial role in the well-being of every individual.
 People’s relationships and their ability to connect with others in their core social group (social atom) allows them to live with a sense of well-being.
 When people have difficulty with this realm, they face isolation and distress (Blatner, 2000; Fox, 2008).

 Many aspects of Moreno’s approach express the desire for connection.
-The idea of the encounter, is described by Moreno in terms of touch, confrontation, seeing the other, and entering into each other’s lives.
+This perception finds expression in the idea of the encounter as described by Moreno in terms of touch, confrontation while simultaneously seeing others in an empathic way, and entering into each other.
 This exists in the idea of the “tele”, the emotion that arises in interpersonal encounters and in the interactions of different roles as an expression of relatedness and reciprocity.
 It is also seen in the concept of the social atom, a subsystem consisting of various tele-structures, which is part of a community-wide system of psychological networks (Blatner, 2000; Moreno, 1946).
 Additionally, key elements in the psychodrama technique represent the dimension of connection.
-Thus, the “auxiliary ego” technique in Moreno’s approach, constitutes a bridge to the outside world (Moreno,1939), in the sense of exchanging roles and “doubling” roles.
-It is based on the ability to empathize with and understand others, their feelings and values (Blatner, 2000).
+Thus, the “auxiliary ego” technique in Moreno’s approach, constitutes a bridge to the outside world (Moreno,1939).
+The techniques of “doubling” and exchanging roles are based on the ability to empathize with and understand others, their feelings and values (Blatner, 2000).
 Further, the psychodramatic sharing that enables the protagonist to undergo a process of reintegration into the group system (Lipman, 2003) also represents the concept of human connection.

 These features attest to the potential of the group therapy space, and psychodrama in particular, to promote processes of integration and connection.
-In the current paper, we seek to demonstrate this potential by describing case studies from a psychodrama group therapy conducted among prisoners released on license, who were participating in a rehabilitation program.
+In the current paper, we seek to demonstrate this potential by describing stories from participants in a psychodrama group therapy conducted among prisoners released on license, who were participating in a rehabilitation program.

-Description of Case Study
+Description of Current Research